sourcegraph/sourcegraph-public-snapshot/doc/extensions/authoring/tutorials/conditional-activation.md

 ## Conditional button display

 Now we'll define the properties of the button.
-This sample code includes how to specify an icon which cann help reduce the text and therefore, size of your button.
+This sample code includes how to specify an icon which can help reduce the text and therefore, the size of your button.

 To create the button, the contents of the  `contributes` object in `package.json` should be: